Some Analysis Of Fascism

 Several of the changes I make to the content of Britt (et al) are worth discussing:

 * Nationalism tends to have negative connotations these days and we forgot that it once had a positive connection to the development of liberal values.
 In many cases the liberation of whole nations resulted in the liberty of individuals too.
-And we can observe this even today in movements that are more 'regionalist' than 'nationalist'.
+And we can observe this even today in movements that are deemed regionalist rather than nationalist.
 Calls for provincial autonomy or the recognition of traditional custodians of a land reflect another form that nationalism can take.
 I therefore felt it was important to stress that what fascism does is to both magnify and distort nationalism for its own ends.

 * Religion has widely different relations with fascism depending on circumstance.
 Many of the most targeted victims of fascism have been religious.
 Many of its greatest rivals have likewise been religious.
 It is galling then to suggest an intrinsic connection between fascism and religion.
 Hence I stress that the relation is a far more opportunist one on the part of fascists (whatever they themselves may believe).

 * I pepper my text with more of the things that fascists destroy.
-We should remember what we stand for rather than just focus on everything we oppose.
-Hence I refer to hard-won values like separation-of-powers, respectful debate, privacy, presumption-of-innocence and compassion.
+We should remember what we stand for rather than just focus on what we oppose.
+Hence I refer to hard-won values like separation-of-powers, respectful debate, privacy, presumption-of-innocence and a philosophy of compassion.

 It is worth saying that one can and should criticize banks for the detrimental impact they sometimes have on ordinary account holders.
-Likewise it may be okay to coincidentally advocate some of the things fascists happen to promise - things like capital works projects (I for instance am a big fan of the new Melbourne 'Sky Rail').
+Likewise it may be okay to coincidentally advocate some of the things fascists happen to promise - things like capital works projects.
 And finally one can oppose the actions of governments even if one acknowledges that they are non-fascist.

 A problem with any list of potentially fascist characteristics is that some or even many of those can be exhibited by non-fascists.
-Most governments can look fascist at times of war.
+Most governments can look a tad fascist at times of war.
 Likewise historic governments following the trends of past eras can look closer to fascism than we are accustomed to in the post-war era.
-Lawrence Britt himself says that his ‘basic characteristics are more prevalent and intense in some regimes than in others’ and that proviso can be extended to non-fascist governments.
+Lawrence Britt himself says that his "basic characteristics are more prevalent and intense in some regimes than in others" and that proviso can be extended to non-fascist governments.

 And just then I added another thing that could be part of a fascism check-list!
-I prefer the brevity of my description in the Political Objectives Test (and for further discussion click here and scroll down).
+I prefer the brevity of my description in the Political Objectives Test (including its links to related descriptions) and for further discussion click here and scroll down.

 However Britt set the format that I decided to mirror and it has been frustrating to do so.
 The characteristics are repetitious and lacking in flow.
 I sorted some of that but could only go so far.
 It was tempting to re-arrange characteristics from most to least defining of fascism.
 Or possibly to order them from most to least concerning.
 Or possibly even to distinguish between characteristics of a fascist movement as distinct from those of a fascist regime.
 It is curious to note the decision to compose fourteen points and I wonder if that was inspired by the markedly better list by Umberto Eco (an Italian writer and critic).